docker-library/docs/influxdb/content.md

 docker stop influxdb2
 ```

-This gracefully shuts down the container.
+The `docker stop` command gracefully shuts down the container.

 For detailed instructions on using Docker Compose with InfluxDB v2, see the [Docker Compose installation guide](https://docs.influxdata.com/influxdb/v2/install/use-docker-compose/).